Skip to main content

 -- Basic limit

-The cursor clause implements pagination.
-Cursors are automatically returned in BTQL responses.
+Cursors implement pagination in BTQL queries.
+Cursors are automatically returned in query responses.
 A default limit is applied in a query without a limit clause, and the number of returned results can be overridden by using an explicit limit.
 In order to implement pagination, after an initial query, provide the subsequent cursor token returned in the results in the cursor clause in follow-on queries.
 When a cursor has reached the end of the result set, the data array will be empty, and no cursor token will be returned by the query.

 -- Pagination using cursor (only works without sort)